roderiano/django-boot/README.md

 8. Your pull request will be reviewed, and once approved, it will be merged.

-Thank you for contributing to DjangoBoot!
+Thank you for contributing to django-boot!

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-DjangoBoot provides integration with the components and styles provided by Bootstrap, allowing you to easily create attractive and responsive user interfaces.
+django-boot provides integration with the components and styles provided by Bootstrap, allowing you to easily create attractive and responsive user interfaces.
 Additionally, you can find additional resources such as usage examples and detailed documentation on the official Bootstrap and Django website.
 - [License](https://github.com/roderiano/django-boot/blob/main/LICENSE)
 - [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
 - [Django Reusable Apps](https://docs.djangoproject.com/en/5.0/intro/reusable-apps/)